friedger/clarity-dao/README.md

 - The current tooling makes development and testing difficult.
   - Currently, the Clarity RPL does not support `contract-of` and `string-utf8`.
 Therefore, typos, syntax errors and type errors could not be detected in Visual Studio code, but only after deploying on mocknet.
   - Currently, the Clartiy SDK does not support `contract-of`.
 Therefore, no unit tests were written.
+- The contract is structured through comments in between different sections:
+  - Data storage
+  - Public functions
+  - Functions that do not change the state with subsections for different areas
+  - Functions that change the state also with subsections for different areas
+Currently, there is no other support for long contracts.
+It might be possible to split the contract into several contracts (needs more investigation).
+- There are few long functions that update one or more values of a map.
+[Type aliases](https://github.com/clarity-lang/reference/issues/6) and [merge function](https://github.com/blockstack/stacks-blockchain/pull/2117) would have been helpful here.

 The contract has **NOT** been tested thoroughly.
 Use with care!